 Ball Pythons like to burrow.
 The name Ball derives from its tendency, that when stressed, to curl into a tight “ball” with their heads hidden inside, often for long periods of time.
 They are solitary animals that only seek each other out for breeding.
 They are also primarily nocturnal and are considered fairly docile, which is why they are one of the most common snakes found in the pet trade.

 They are primarily ground dwelling but occasionally do climb trees.

-- The oldest recorded Ball Python reached 48 years of age in captivity.
+- The oldest recorded Ball Python reached 48 years of age in human care.

 - Ball Pythons are also called Royal Pythons because it is believed that Cleopatra used to keep them coiled around her wrists.

-- The Ball Python (like other snakes) do not have moveable eyelids.
+- The Ball Python (like other snakes) does not have moveable eyelids.
 It has a special clear scale that covers the eyes so that it always appears to be awake.
 Not having eyelids allows the Ball Python to refrain from blinking.
-Not blinking helps the snake keeps its cover when it is camouflaged.
+Not blinking helps the snake keep its cover when it is camouflaged.

 The Ball Python provides the opportunity to talk about a variety of conservation messages.
 One message to give is: research before you buy a pet.
 These animals are very common in the pet industry and many people associate them as good pets.
 Always make sure the audience is informed that the education staff does not consider this animal as a pet, and provide some information on the everyday care we provide the Ball Python.
 Another great message along these lines is to research where an animal is from before purchasing.

 Depending on the age of the audience, the fact that Ball Pythons are hunted for their skin may be brought up.
 A good message to give here is to make sure to do research before purchasing items that could be made with animal skin.